lupyuen/lupyuen.github.io/src/marathon.md

 https://share.google/dj2tJUlR9gWIIAlw7

 # TODO

-Running Form Really Matters!
-This uncle non-runner suffered knee pain, groin injury, foot pain ...
-Until switching to the proper running form.
-Which feels like this:.
-Lean forward
-Fall gracefully forward
-Land on midsole or forefoot
-Nope, don't land on the heel like walking

 Keeping alive the Apache NuttX Project can get horribly stressful.
 That's how we started Hiking 50 km (12 hours) with a micro boombox